McDonough County, Illinois

 McDonough County is a county in the U.S. state of Illinois.
-According to the 2010 census, it had a population of 32,612.
-Its county seat is Macomb.
+According to the 2020 census, it had a population of 27,238.
+Its county seat is Macomb, which is also the home of Western Illinois University.

-The Macomb, IL Micropolitan Statistical Area includes all of McDonough County.
+McDonough County is part of the Macomb, IL Micropolitan Statistical Area.

 History

 McDonough County is named in honor of Thomas Macdonough who defeated a British squadron in the decisive naval Battle of Lake Champlain in the War of 1812.
 McDonough County was part of the "Military Tract" set aside by Congress for veterans of the War of 1812.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 590 sqmi, of which 589 sqmi is land and 0.8 sqmi (0.1%) is water.

 The county has the unusual distinction of forming a perfect square by Mercator map projection.
 The county seat, Macomb, is in the center of the county, and the courthouse is almost precisely in the center of the county.